OSGConnect/OUTDATED-tutorial-fsurf/README.md

 the argument `myuser` is your username and `mypassword` is your password for your OSG Connect account.

-##  Check fsuf setup
+##  Check the setup

-Now do you a simple test to find out your initial setup of `fsurf` is okay by invoking the help argument.
+To check the setup of `fsurf`, invoke the help argument.

       $ fsurf --help